Individual Income Tax Preparer

-The IRS mandate preparers filing 11 or more returns to e-file those returns, with minor exceptions.
-Michigan would expect any preparer e-filing federal returns to also e-file the Michigan returns.
-The continued support of e-file from the tax professional community is a key component of future e-file growth.
+The IRS mandates preparers filing 11 or more returns to e-file those returns, with minor exceptions.
+Michigan would expect any preparer e-filing federal returns to also e-file the Michigan returns (including the City of Detroit returns).

-Michigan, along with many other state revenue agencies, is requesting additional information this filing season in an effort to combat stolen-identity tax fraud to protect you and your tax refund.
+Michigan, along with many other state revenue agencies, is requesting additional information in an effort to combat stolen-identity tax fraud to protect you and your tax refund.
 If you have a driver’s license or state issued identification card, please provide the requested information from it.
 Your return will not be rejected if you do not have a driver’s license or state-issued identification.
 Providing the information could help process your return more quickly.
+For more information regarding identify theft visit www.michigan.gov/identitytheft.

 - Stay up to date on the latest e-file news.
 Sign up for the e-mail list for Tax Professionals to receive electronic communications on Treasury's e-file programs and other areas of interest.